ionic-team/ionic-docs/versioned_docs/version-v5/native/push.md

 ---
-title: "PhoneGap Plugin for Push Notifications With Cordova and Ionic"
+title: 'PhoneGap Plugin for Push Notifications With Cordova and Ionic'
-description: "Register and receive push notifications on your Ionic apps using the Cordova plugin: phonegap-plugin-push.
-Read for how to install on supported platforms."
+description: 'Register and receive push notifications on your Ionic apps using the Cordova plugin: phonegap-plugin-push.
+Read for how to install on supported platforms.'
-sidebar_label: "Push"
+sidebar_label: 'Push'
 ---

 import DocsCard from '@site/src/components/DocsCard';
 import DocsButton from '@site/src/components/DocsButton';